defi-wonderland/xkeeper-core/README.md

 xKeeper was built with ❤️ by [Wonderland](https://defi.sucks).

-Wonderland the largest core development group in web3.
+Wonderland is the largest core development group in web3.
 Our commitment is to a financial future that's open, decentralized, and accessible to all.

 [DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.